Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-03-16.

-To ask Mr Chancellor of the Exchequer, what estimate his Department has made of the effect of immigration on the UK’s GDP in the last 10 years; and if he will make a statement.
+To ask Mr Chancellor of the Exchequer, what estimate his Department has made of the effect of changes in the participation rate on economic productivity; and if he will make a statement.

 Greg Hands